DemirInce/CS171_FinalProject_BlockchainMoneyTransfer/README.md

 5. **printBalance**
    Prints the balance of all 5 accounts on that node.

 6. **debugMessage(client id, message)**
-   Sends a debug Message to the specified client, which echoes it.
+   Sends a debug message to the specified client which echoes it.

 ## Communication Protocol